Updates, commentary, training and advice on immigration and asylum law

 In summary…

 So, to sum up, there is no obligation on refugees to claim asylum in the first safe country they reach, although many in fact do.
 The United Kingdom receives a tiny number of refugees compared to other countries in the EU and beyond.
 There are multiple reasons why refugees might want to move on from refugee camps or travel to find family members or better prospects.
 If they do so, and would face a well founded fear of being persecuted in their home country, they are still refugees.
 There is a system within the EU called the Dublin system under which refugees can be sent back to their point of entry to the EU to have their asylum claims processed there.
-But the United Kingdom lost access to that system due to Brexit.
+But the United Kingdom lost access to that system due to Brexit and has not been able to come up with a functioning replacement.

 Relevant articles chosen for you